-Our directors and executive officers may not pledge CohBar stock as collateral.
+Our directors, executive officers, and certain consultants to the company may not pledge CohBar stock as collateral.
 We also prohibit all directors and executive officers from purchasing any instrument designed to offset a decrease in the value of CohBar stock owned by the person, regardless of how the person acquired his or her CohBar stock.